iankorf/MCB185-2023/unit8_final_projects/README.md

 + Train the IMEter with kmer frequencies
 + Test the IMEter with various experimentally-validated introns

+## life ##

+John Conways game of life is a famous example of cellular automata.
+Create a python version of the game/simulation using **Processing**

++ Download Processing
++ Install Python mode
++ Have the user fill the board by clicking with the mouse

 ## mRNA2protein ##

 The public sequence database contains millions of proteins.
 And yet nobody